Halchuk-d/Bachelor-thesis-repo/README.md

    Unpack folders "datasets" and "datasets_incomplete" from the ZIP file and load them to local Google Drive

-   Open WBES_analysis_final_extended.ipynb and WBES_analysis_for_incomplete_extended.ipynb in Google Colab and follow the instructions in the comments
+   Download from the repo and open WBES_analysis_final_extended.ipynb and WBES_analysis_for_incomplete_extended.ipynb in Google Colab and follow the instructions in the comments

 3. Mann-Whitney U-test replication